beaux-riel/Lemonade-stand/lemonade-map/src/scripts/README.md

 ## Problem

 The user address data was not being saved to Supabase because the database table was missing the `apt_suite` and `address_line2` fields that the frontend code was trying to use.
+This caused address updates to fail silently.

 ## Solution